Open Accessibility Menu

 How am I going to get billed?

-• You will receive a bill from St. John’s Health as well as one from the anesthesiologists, if seen by Dr. Domsky or Dr. Tomlinson on the day of treatment.
+• • You will receive a bill from St. John’s Health.
 Most insurance companies pay a percentage of your visit depending on deductible and copay.
 If paying cash, we do offer discounts or payment plans, so contact our billing department prior to your first visit to discuss.
 Learn more about understanding your bill.

 What can I expect at my first appointment?